MP Estate Planning UK

 Bare trust

-• Check the deed: settlor wording often fixes the type and the reporting position.
+• Check the trust deed: the wording in the deed determines the trust type and the reporting position.
+If you are unsure, ask the solicitor who drafted it.

-• For trustee duties, see trustees’ tax responsibilities.
+• For HMRC’s summary of trustee duties, see trustees’ tax responsibilities.

 Registering the trust with HMRC and getting a UTR before you file